PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Experiments

-\boldparagraph{Ablations} We present autoencoder design and object parameterization variants in \figref{fig:ablation} \textbf{(i) Cholesky vs. quaternions:} We compare our Cholesky-based encoding against a quaternion-based alternative using synthetic data, where each sample contains a single, zero-centered vehicle primitive with random scale and yaw.
-We vary the training set size while keeping the test set fixed across all settings (see supplementary material for more details).
-As shown in \figref{tab:ablation_qualitative}, our parameterization consistently achieves higher mean IoU3D and greater stability.
-In contrast, the quaternion-based encoding plateaus and even degrades with more data, likely due to the sign ambiguity causing loss discontinuities under standard regression objectives. \textbf{(ii) Latent split:} In this ablation, both decoders operate on the joint latent \( \mathbf{z}_{\mathcal{L}} \) instead of their respective components, \( \mathbf{z}_{\mathcal{G}} \) and \( \mathbf{z}_{\mathcal{O}} \).
-This modification degrades reconstruction performance across all metrics: AP3D drops from 62.11 to 53.78, MSE increases from 0.0075 to 0.0355, and IoU falls from 0.9996 to 0.9970, likely because the combined features make it harder for each decoder to focus on its relevant ground or object information. \textbf{ (iii) Joint vs. separate training:} We compare joint training of ground and object branches in a shared latent space against training them independently.
-In the default setting, a single latent code is sampled from the joint distribution and then split during decoding.
-In the ablated variant, we train two separate VAEs with no shared latent or joint optimization.
-While separate training slightly improves height map reconstruction (MSE: 0.0059 vs. 0.0075), joint training yields better primitive reconstruction (AP3D: 62.11 vs. 60.28), likely due to improved semantic alignment between branches, allowing the object decoder to place objects more accurately based on scene context (e.g., cars on road).
+\boldparagraph{Ablations} We analyze autoencoder design and object parameterization variants in \tabref{tab:ablation_quantitative} and \figref{fig:ablation_qualitative}: \textbf{(i) Cholesky vs. quaternions:} We compare our Cholesky-based encoding to a quaternion-based alternative on synthetic samples, each containing one zero-centered vehicle primitive with random scale and yaw.
+We vary the training set size while keeping the test set fixed across all settings (see supplementary material for details).
+As shown in \figref{fig:ablation_qualitative}, our parameterization consistently achieves higher mean IoU3D and greater stability, while the quaternion baseline plateaus and even degrades with more data, likely due to sign ambiguity causing loss discontinuities. \textbf{(ii) Latent split:} In this ablation (see \tabref{tab:ablation_quantitative} ``w/o latent split''), both decoders operate on the joint latent \( \mathbf{z}_{\mathcal{L}} \) instead of their respective components \( \mathbf{z}_{\mathcal{G}} \) and \( \mathbf{z}_{\mathcal{O}} \).
+This modification degrades performance across all metrics (\eg AP3D: 62.12 $\rightarrow$ 53.78; MSE: 0.0075 $\rightarrow$ 0.0355), suggesting each decoder benefits from domain-specific features. \textbf{ (iii) Joint vs. separate training:} We compare joint training of ground and object branches in a shared latent space against training them independently.
+In the default setup, a single latent is sampled from the joint distribution and split during decoding, whereas the ablated models (see \tabref{tab:ablation_quantitative} ``w/o objects'' and ``w/o ground'') use no shared latent or joint optimization.
+Although separate training slightly improves height map MSE (0.0059 vs. 0.0075), joint training achieves higher AP3D (62.12 vs. 60.28) by promoting better semantic alignment between branches, which enables context-aware object placement (\eg cars on road).